Find Reliable Furnace Repair Technicians in UK

 Thermostat

 The thermostat is a device that controls the temperature in your home by turning the heating and cooling system on and off.
-Programmable thermostats allow you to set temperature schedules.
+It senses the temperature and signals to the furnace to start or stop heating.

 Ductwork